The ACU: a disruptive innovation & radical transformation of care delivery from the status quo of unit and hospital care structures and processes

 The current process for admitting patients and assigning them to physicians is broken.
 Physicians typically assign themselves to patients based on call schedules or load balancing criteria, rather than geography.
 Consequently, one physician may have patients on multiple units, producing a “pinballing” effect with physicians moving in an unpredictable sequence.
 Nurses, on the other hand, are assigned to care for a set of patients on a single unit.
 Other professionals, e.g. therapists, social workers, etc. may be assigned to a single unit, multiple units on a single floor, or multiple patients on multiple units on different floors.

 The resulting geographic fragmentation is the driver of reactive care.
 At best, patients, family members, and nurses get information from different professionals at different times.
-At worst, they may not get any face to face information from physicians who leave the unit before they are spotted by the nurse or family member.
-As a result, patients, families, and nurses are often uncertain about when the physician will visit and typically not synchronized on the diagnosis, progress, and plans for care and discharge.
+At worst, they may not get any face-to-face information from physicians who leave the unit before they are spotted by the nurse or family member.
+As a result, patients, families, and nurses are often uncertain about when the physician will visit and are typically not synchronized on the diagnosis, progress, and plans for care and discharge.

 The ACU care model and Structured Interdisciplinary Bedside Rounds (SIBR® rounds) were developed to address these shortcomings.